 Breaking a human right means treating people as if they are less than human and undeserving of respect and dignity.
-Underlying laws that prohibit the various "crimes against humanity" and the notion that certain basic rights apply universally are the principles of nondiscrimination.
+Underlying laws that prohibit the various "crimes against humanity" is the principle of nondiscrimination and the notion that certain basic rights apply universally.